 If you've had a composite filling, you should be able to eat as normal as soon as any anaesthetic wears off.
 For silver fillings, it's best to avoid eating for 1-2 hours.
 Then stick to soft foods for 24 hours.
 Either way, follow your dentist's advice.

 You might want to avoid very hot or cold foods for a while, since these can make tooth sensitivity after a filling worse.

 How long after a filling can I drink?

 It's normally fine to drink straight after getting a composite filling, and an hour or two after a metal filling.
 Be aware that your filled tooth may be sensitive to hot and cold drinks for a while.
 Very sugary or acidic drinks can also cause sensitivity, so you may want to stick to water at first.

 Avoid any alcoholic drinks while you're taking any medication, including painkillers.

 What to do if your tooth hurts after a filling?

 Some sensitivity is normal and may last for 2-3 weeks.
-If you experience severe pain, contact your dentist immediately.
-Similarly, if you have mild pain that lasts for more than a couple of days – or seems to be getting worse – speak to your dentist.
+If you experience severe pain or if you have mild pain that lasts for more than a couple of days, speak to your dentist.
 There may be a problem with your filling that they need to check.